etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 # Configuring xiaomi wifi repeater 2 without MiHome

-The goal is to setup a xiaomi wifi repeater 2 without resorting to the official Xiaomi MiHome app.
+The goal here will be the setup of a xiaomi wifi repeater 2 without resorting to the official Xiaomi MiHome app.

 Xiaomi devices are nice and cheap which make them interesting for diy projects, but they lack openness, and are bound to xiaomi Mihome application.

-Not only, original app isn't very well made in my opinion but it implies installing it on you phone, creating an account and sharing your data with xiaomi servers.
+Not only, original app isn't very convenient in my opinion but it implies installing it on you phone, creating an account and sharing your data with xiaomi servers.
 Which for whoever cares about privacy isn't very desirable.

-I did not find any tutorial yet on how to configure this device without MI Home, so I decided to write one.
+I did not find any tutorial yet on how to configure this device without MI Home, so I decided those simple steps.

 # Tools